top of page

 Credit: yesmagazine (1)

-Women are born with anywhere between one to two million eggs in their ovaries.
-The ovaries produce hormones that control menstruation and ovulation.
-As a woman gets older, the quantity and quality of these eggs decrease, which affects fertility.
+Women are born with a finite number of eggs, ranging from one to two million, stored in their ovaries.
+These ovaries are responsible for producing hormones that regulate menstruation and ovulation.
+As women age, there's a noticeable decline in both the quantity and quality of these eggs, impacting fertility.
 (4)

-During the menopause transition, women experience many uncomfortable and disruptive symptoms, including:
+During the menopausal transition, women experience many uncomfortable and disruptive physical, psychological, and vasomotor symptoms, including:

 • Irregular periods.